tjacobs/CarND-Behavioral-Cloning-P3/writeup.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
 ###Files Submitted & Code Quality

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network